yazz/VisualJS/README.md

 Visual Javascript has been tested with Kubernetes, OpenShift, and Docker.
 We will test with more versions, including Rancher as time goes by, but it should work fine with VMWare PKS, GCP, and other Kubernetes distributions

 ### What does the Visual Javascript Scheduler do?
-The Scheduler is a NodeJS process which decides which worker process to send a server task to
+The Scheduler is a NodeJS process which decides which worker process to send a server task to.
+Each process takes about 40MB of RAM and the default number of these "virtual processors" is 6.

 ### How do Visual Javascript processes communicate with each other?
-Using IPC (Inter Process Communication)
+Using IPC (Inter Process Communication) via NodeJS

 ### What is the basic unit of code in Visual Javascript?
 A component is the basic unit of code in Visual Javascript, represented as a function in a .vjs text file